- Pub/shop < 1 mile

 - Note: Guests are requested to take their dogs out of the property grounds for toilet duties and to be kept on a lead and supervised in the courtyard area as the location is not secure

-- Note: Open tread staircase to the bedroom in the eaves is narrow and twisting, therefore may not be suitable for the less mobile.
+- Note: Open tread staircase to the bedroom in the attic eaves is narrow and twisting and has a sloping ceiling, therefore may not be suitable for the less mobile

 This property offers the following short breaks: